Each program has different admissions criteria and deadlines

 Limited transfer Credit (6 credits or less)

 Online, or distance education, programs are governed by state higher education regulations.
 The Won Institute is permitted to deliver online programs in every state except Massachusetts, Kentucky, Wyoming and Montana.
-The first start date will be in Spring 2020.

 Master of Acupuncture Studies (AcS)